kgryte/v8-perf/README.md

 #### Mean

-The fifth test runs a `FOR` loop which incrementally calculates a mean value.
+This test runs a `FOR` loop which incrementally calculates a mean value.
 The average time printed to `stdout` is the average iteration time.

 ``` javascript
 var start = process.hrtime(),